argoverse/user-guide/guide/src/tasks/e2e_forecasting.md

 - `score`: Track confidence.
 - `label`: Integer index of the object class.
 - `name`: Object class name.
-- `translation_m`: xyz-components of the object translation in the city reference frame, in meters.
+- `translation`: xyz-components of the object translation in the city reference frame, in meters.
 - `size`: Object extent along the x,y,z axes in meters.
 - `yaw`: Object heading rotation along the z axis.
 - `velocity`: Object veloicty along the x,y,z axes.